Skip to content

-The chain specification refers to a set of parameters and configurations that define the characteristics and behavior of a new Tanssi appchain.
+The chain specification refers to a set of parameters and configurations that define the characteristics and behavior of a new Tanssi-powered network.
 It defines the initial settings and state that all nodes participating in the network must agree on to reach consensus and produce blocks.
 Many initial settings cannot be changed after the network is launched without generating a completely different chain.

 The specification contains two main sections: